irunasroot/action-awx-template/README.md

     timeout: ''

     # Select the Instance Groups for this Job Template to run on.
 Specify as a
-    #   list of ID's seperated by commas.
+    #   list of ID's separated by commas.
     # Variable Context: Job Template
     instance_groups: ''
 ```